 Determining the future outcome for your small business

-Having a family law attorney help you negotiate a prenuptial agreement is a tremendous advantage for you and your fiancé to have.
+Having a family law attorney help you negotiate a prenuptial agreement is a tremendous advantage for you and your fiancé.
 Instead of relying upon one another for perspective, you can also lean on an attorney who has seen what has worked for people in divorce cases.
-Having that perspective allows the two of you to focus your energy on the needs of your business in what might serve your employees and customers well in the event of a future divorce.
+Having that perspective allows the two of you to focus your energy on the needs of your business, in what might serve your employees and customers well in the event of a future divorce.
 Family law attorneys are especially creative when it comes to problem-solving associated with small businesses.

 How are businesses treated in a divorce?